OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID1.md

 In addition, the Authorization Server

-1. shall support a signed and encrypted JWE request object passed by value;
+1. shall support a signed and encrypted JWE request object passed by value or shall require pushed authorization requests;
 2. shall distribute discovery metadata (such as the authorization endpoint) via the metadata document as specified in [OIDD] and [RFC8414]
 3. shall support the claims parameter as defined in clause 5.5 [OpenID Connect Core][OIDC]
 4. shall support the oidc standard claim "cpf" as defined in clause 5.2.2.2 of this document